 In this post, we discuss exactly what documents you need to start and grow a legal security company in South Africa.

-This post is for you: If you want to start your own security company in South Africa or if you want to get your existing security company’s documentation in order to apply for Tenders, Contracts or RFQ’s.
+This post is for you: If you want to start your own security company in South Africa or if you want to get your existing security company’s compliance documentation in order to apply for Tenders, Contracts or RFQ’s.

 We won’t be zooming in on the daily workings of a Security Company in South Africa, but rather what the essential documents are that contribute to having a successful security company in South Africa that’s eligible for Tenders and Contracts.